jonelrelucio/ing-sw-2023-relucio-samr-sas-petruzzelli/src/main/java/model/README.md

 # To Do List
 ### Board
-- move printboard method to the BoardViewer
+- move printBoard method to the BoardViewer
 - finish tests of Board and BoardCoordinates
-- May have to move other methods gtom Board to BoardView
+- May have to move other methods from Board to BoardView

 ### Common Goal Cards
 - Test CommonGoalCardDeck